satrianovian20/Offline-ai-chat-coding-gui/README.md

 "Creating your own EXE requires hours of environment setup, modular debugging, and stress testing.
 For just one time buy (the equivalent of one visit), you get a ready-to-use, stable version."

-"The EXE version has been tested with all active features → Chunk Resume, Auto Save, Role Mode, Stop Prompt.
-These features are not fully active if you only use the source code."
+"The EXE version has been tested with all active features."

 👉 “You clone the repo once, compile once, and crash once.
 I compiled and stress-tested 3 layers (py, compile, exe), resulting in a crash-proof product.
 Pay less and get a ready-to-use product, saving you weeks of debugging time.”